joshuacline/windick/README.md

 - Modify your Windows images as VHDX for instant results.
 Convert back to WIM when ready to finalize image
 - Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
-- Easy Boot: Stock configuration.
-VHDX images are stored on partition 2 of the boot-drive
-- Spanning Boot: Create a folder named "$" at the base of any other connected NTFS formatted drive.
-Place bootable VHDX images in folder
-- Secure-er  Boot: Create a bootable USB disk used as a "boot-key" left in the PC during boot, all other connected drives being non-bootable.
-Place bootable VHDX images on seperate drive/s
-- Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot-list
 - Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers
 - All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind